AlexBAV/corsl/README.md

 If all input tasks produce `void`, `when_all` also produces `void`, otherwise, it produces an `std::tuple<>` of all input parameter types.
 For `void` tasks, an empty type `corsl::no_result` is used in the tuple.

+When the list of tasks to await is not known at compile time, `when_all_range` function must be used instead.
+It takes a pair of iterators to a range of tasks.
+In this case, all tasks must be of the same type. `when_all_range` guarantees to traverse the range only once, thus supporting input iterators (or better).
+Note, that it copies task objects during its execution.

 ```C++
 corsl::future<void> void_timer(TimeSpan duration)
 {